 top of page

-After returning to Oklahoma, Tegan continued teaching at Pleasant Hill Elementary, where she was a finalist for Mid-Del’s district Teacher of the Year, Fairview Elementary, and Kerr Middle School.
-Tegan transitioned out of the classroom and into the nonprofit sector.
+Upon returning to Oklahoma, Tegan taught at Pleasant Hill Elementary, where she was named a finalist for Mid-Del’s District Teacher of the Year, then at Fairview Elementary and Kerr Middle School.
+Eventually, she transitioned from the classroom into nonprofit work, where she continues her passion for education and community development.

-Tegan and her husband Ryan operate a small business in Midwest City helping other small businesses navigate complex government regulations to help them succeed.
+Tegan and her husband, Ryan, have four adult children and operate a small business in Midwest City that helps other local businesses navigate complex government regulations so they can grow and succeed.

 bottom of page